 Report to your place of duty as directed.
 If you are sick, stay home.
 Those who are experiencing symptoms like fever, cough and difficulty breathing, are directed to report this information to their chain of command and to call the medical appointment line at DSN: 225-8864 Opt.
 7 or Cell: 042-552-2510 Ext.
 58864 Opt.
 7. DO NOT GO TO URGENT CARE IN-PERSON.

 To protect our personnel and families from the continued transmission of COVID-19 cases, the installation commander has established a local area within Japan.
-The local area is defined as the country of Japan excluding the Tokyo metropolitan area and the island of Okinawa which are prohibited.
-Areas in downtown Tokyo (for example Shibuya, Shinjuku, and Roppongi) are NOT considered part of the local area.
+The local area is defined as the country of Japan excluding the Tokyo metropolitan area which is prohibited.
 Maps that define the local area can be found at https://www.yokota.af.mil/COVID-19/ and attached to this policy.
-Members are authorized travel within the local area for any activities not listed as prohibited in paragraphs 3, 7, and 8.
+Members are authorized travel within the local area for any activities not listed as prohibited in paragraphs 7.1, 11, and 14.
 Members are also authorized to visit other military installations within the local area; however visiting installations that are currently in HPCON Charlie status requires prior approval from the first O-6 in the member’s chain of command.
 Members who currently live outside of the local area defined above may travel in the immediate vicinity of their residence for essential services such as dining facilities, grocery stores, shopping, schooling, and medical facilities.
-All DoD uniformed members must remain in the above defined local area whether on duty, on leave, on liberty, or on pass unless traveling outside the local area pursuant to the requirements in paragraphs 4, 5, and 9.
+All DoD uniformed members must remain in the above defined local area whether on duty, on leave, on liberty, or on pass unless traveling outside the local area pursuant to the requirements in paragraphs 7.2, 8, and 12.
 SOFA status members of the civilian component and SOFA dependents are highly encouraged to remain within the defined local area and any departure from that local area may subject them to a 14-day Restriction of Movement upon return.
-For anyone with an extraordinary situation requiring travel beyond definitions in this policy and not covered in paragraphs 4, 5, and 9, requests can be made for travel approval from the first General Officer/SES in your chain of command or myself for 374 AW personnel and those units without a local General Officer/SES.
+For anyone with an extraordinary situation requiring travel beyond definitions in this policy and not covered in paragraphs 7.2, 8, and 12, requests can be made for travel approval from the first General Officer/SES in your chain of command or myself for 374 AW personnel and those units without a local General Officer/SES.

 Prohibited non-essential services include bars, night clubs, karaoke clubs, social clubs, amusement/theme parks, off-installation gyms and fitness centers, or any facility with a potential for crowds, close contact, or closed spaces where COVID prevention measures cannot be maintained.
 Off-base employment should be conducted in a safe manner using the same social distancing procedures used on base.
 For off-base schools and daycare facilities, parents should be aware of school policies and make a personal decision based on risk involved with the facility used.